armysolo/Duet-PS_ON/README.md

 # Duet-PS_ON
 This is purely an optional mod for Duet 2 Wifi or Duet 3 with or without a RPI.
+In theory this could work with other boards that use the PS_ON functionality but I have no means to test.

-After upgrading to a Duet 3 and Raspberry Pi I powered the RPI from the Duet and kept the original wiring setup.
+After upgrading to a Duet 3 and Raspberry Pi, I powered the RPI from the Duet and kept the original wiring setup.
-  Hold the power button until the board powers up and sends M80 to PS_ON and ground the SSR.
+  Hold the power button(normally 1-2 seconds) until the board powers up and sends M80 to PS_ON and ground the SSR.

 With a Raspberry Pi 4B I had to hold the power button for about 20 seconds for the Raspberry Pi to boot up before I could let go of the button.
-For this mod to work you'll to use a separate RPI power supply and remove the 5V -> SBC jumper.
+For this mod to work you'll have to use a separate RPI power supply and remove the 5V -> SBC jumper.
 The RPI will always be on unless you manually shut it down.
+The printer will be in a low power state.
 The LCD will be on and your printer will be in "Standby" mode.
+You can power on the Duet by either pressing the button or using the PSU control in DWC.

 # BOM
 [5v relay board](https://www.amazon.com/dp/B00LW15A4W/ref=cm_sw_em_r_mt_dp_N1P35HN3BCPKBMJH969X)
 [5V PSU](https://www.amazon.com/dp/B005T6UJBU/ref=cm_sw_em_r_mt_dp_H0TYRGBDHGWBVFF8ZMYS)
 [Momentary Push Button Switched Wired NO/C](https://www.aliexpress.com/item/4000094832237.html?spm=a2g0s.9042311.0.0.2be14c4daTSuak)
-Official RPI power supply
+Official RPI power supply-Not needed if you're not using a RPI

 # Wiring
 The wiring is pretty straight forward.